 Instead of getting your eggs are broken and your egg carton dissolving to the bottom of your, break them into a bottle or a jar.
 This is great for scrambling eggs or when you are adding eggs as an ingredient.
 If you like whole eggs like my husband, then use a plastic egg carton instead.

-You know all of those condiment packs that come with your rake out or you find at the gas station?
+Do you know all of those condiment packs that come with your rake out or you find at the gas station?
 Save them for camping.
-Its a great way to use them up, but also save space.
-If I don’t have a lot of condiment packets (because we don’t eat out), will make mini condiment bottles with silicone travel bottles.
-Not only does it reduce space, but who wants to mess around with broken bottles and leakage?
+It’s a great way to use them up but also save space.
+If I don’t have a lot of condiment packets (because we don’t eat out), I will make mini condiment bottles with silicone travel bottles.
+It reduces space, but who wants to mess around with broken bottles and leakage?
 GoTube is my product of choice and I have no complaints, but any travel-sized silicone bottle should work.

 Because it can be hard keeping the cooler cold with everybody opening and shutting it all day, I have a snack box.
 It has fruit like apples and oranges, granola bars, sausage sticks, cookies, and other yummy goodies.
 It’s nice when you don’t have anyone digging around for snacks and letting the cooler heat up.
 I like to have a variety so there is something for everyone and I make sure everyone knows where the snacks are.